 While I'm very comfortable in the digital world (and frankly would be lost without certain key plugins), I do very much enjoy working with wonderful analogue hardware and you can hear a huge step up coming from the digital realm.
-I listen to your music on full range systems made by Neumann, Genelec & KEF in a treated studio with analogue conversion by RME.
-Dynamic tools by TK Audio and ART.
-EQ by Manley, Solid State Logic, & TK Audio.
-Other analogue processing by Overstayer, Solid State Logic & Eventide.
+I listen to your music on full range systems in an acoutically treated and measured room.

 All of this knowledge and understanding is brought to bear on your project: How can I help?
 What will make this audio come alive?
-When in the process is your music ready for the wider world?
+When is your music ready to meet the wider world?